TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 * Ensure that you have an existing AWS account with required permissions to launch EC2 resources

 * Create an EC2 Key Pair in the region where you want to launch the TIBCO ComputeDB Cloud cluster
-<br/>Refer to the Amazon Web Services EC2 documentation for more information on [generating your own EC2 Key Pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+<br/>Refer to the Amazon Web Services EC2 documentation for more information on [generating your EC2 Key Pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

 * Using the AWS Secret Access Key and the Access Key ID, set the two environment variables, `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID`.
 You can find information about generating these keys in the AWS IAM console page.<br/>
 If you already have set up the AWS Command Line Interface on your local machine, the script automatically detects and uses the credentials from the AWS credentials file.